AnBenPue/ROVI_2_Pose_estimation/README.md

 # ROVI 2: Pose estimation
 This project is part of the semester project for the course of Robotics & Vision II of the Master in Advanced robotics at SDU ([Project report](https://drive.google.com/file/d/15sxckOLWULKDiB0q91TWExsH8m44Zkem/view?usp=sharing))([Video](https://www.youtube.com/watch?v=yFpsWwgW0GU)).
-It covers the pose estimation section in which the goal is to detect the object of interest in a scene point cloud in order for the UR arm to pick it..
+It covers the pose estimation section in which the goal is to detect the object of interest in a scene point cloud in order for the UR arm to pick it.
 The scene point cloud is provided by a **Intel Realsense D435** stereo-camera.

 <h3 align="center">Object to be found in the scene</h3>
 <p align="center">